awsdocs/aws-config-developer-guide/doc_source/faq.md

 ### What is the new change in the AWS Config Resource Relationships?<a name="faq"></a>

-To optimize the number of resource changes recorded, AWS Config will release an update to relationships modeled within Configuration Items \(CI\) for seven Amazon EC2 resource types on **February 16, 2022**\.
+To optimize the number of resource changes recorded, AWS Config will release an update to relationships modeled within Configuration Items \(CI\) for seven Amazon EC2 resource types\.
 This update optimized CI models for Amazon EC2 instance, security group, network interface, subnet, VPC, VPN gateway, and customer gateway resource types to record direct relationships and deprecate indirect relationships\.

 ### What is a direct and an in\-direct relationship with respect to a resource?<a name="faq-0"></a>